-Formulation 1 can be extended to incorporate capacity constraints on the alternatives, as demonstrated in Paneque et al. (2021).
-We include this extension in Appendix A. It is furthermore worth noting that, if the prices are all fixed to constant values, it is trivial to find the optimal values of all variables.
-To see this, it is enough to observe that with fixed prices p, the problem reduces to solving a utility maximization knapsack problem for each customer n and scenario r.
+It is furthermore worth noting that, if the prices are all fixed to constant values, it is trivial to find the optimal values of all variables.
+To see this, it is enough to remember that with fixed prices p, the problem reduces to solving a utility maximization knapsack problem, this time with constant weights, for each customer n and scenario r.
 As the prices are the only connecting variables, this can be done separately for every tuple (n, r), giving an efficient way to evaluate the objective function for a given feasible solution.
-A similar procedure can be applied to the capacitated version of the problem.
+The same procedure can be applied to the capacitated version of the problem, taking a priority queue into account.